andyfv/symbol-recognition/README.md

 The **Symbol Recognition** project is Web app written in Elm.
 You can handwrite symbols (the letters from A-Z and numbers 1-9) on the canvas and get it recognized.
-Using this.The project is inspired by one of the most productive studies in HCI - The [GRAIL/BIOMOD system](https://www.youtube.com/watch?v=2Cq8S3jzJiQ).
+Second point of the project is to use the time-sequenced symbol recognition for gesture navigation UI .The project is inspired by one of the most productive studies in HCI - The [GRAIL/BIOMOD system](https://www.youtube.com/watch?v=2Cq8S3jzJiQ).

 ![GRAIL System](img/GRAIL_system.png)